howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *How does the schematic change after running synthesis?* **a summary of what is meant to be created in visual diagrams**

 *After running synthesis and implementation, clicking on synthesis under RTL, synthesis and Implementation continues to display the LUT based diagram.
 Not the gate based diagram.
 Why?
-Form a reasonable, non-trivial, relevant hypothesis.* **relevant hypothesis**
+Form a reasonable, non-trivial, relevant hypothesis.* **relevant hypothesis.
+The LUT (Look Up Table) is the circuit working based on the input and output of the table  **

  *The black and white design window appears first after running which step of the workflow?* **black and white design window appears first after running Implementation**

-*How what can you click on to see a region of the device window change from some color to white?* **click on the color, it automatic change to white**
+*How what can you click on to see a region of the device window change from some color to white?* **click on the color, it automatic change to white.
+During the implementation**

 *White arrows in the screen shot above are helping us see what?* **to help us to see input, select line and output**